 Mr. Steve Claywell is the Business Manager and Financial Secretary for the International Brotherhood of Electrical Workers Local 445 in Battle Creek.
 Claywell is a Battle Creek native who graduated from Battle Creek Central High School, served in the U.S. Navy, served on the U.S.S.
 Dwight D. Eisenhower (CVN-69) and is also a Desert Storm Veteran.
 Claywell is very active in the community, currently serving on the International Festival of Lights Committee, the South Central AFL-CIO Labor Council, the Calhoun County Michigan Workforce Development Board, the Kingman Museum Board, the Southwest Michigan Building and Construction Board, as Chairman of the Michigan Electrical Employees Healthcare Plan board, as Trustee on the International Brotherhood of Electrical Workers Pension Plan board, the Battle Creek Joint Apprenticeship and Training Committee and on the Kellogg Community College Foundation Board.
 Claywell is married with three children.

-Ms. Booth earned her Bachelor of Arts degree in Economics from Kalamazoo College and her Juris Doctorate from the University of Michigan Law School.
-Currently, she works as a Management Analyst for Trial Court Services for the Michigan Supreme Court, State Court Administrative Office in Lansing, Michigan.
-She is a member of the State Bar Association of Michigan, the Calhoun County Bar Association, and Phi Beta Kappa.
-Booth is active in the local community as a member of the Calhoun County Senior Millage Allocation Committee, the Battle Creek NAACP, the Homer Arts Advisory Committee, the Homer Community Choir, the Albion Area Philanthropic Women, and the Women’s Philanthropic Circle of Marshall.
+Ms. Booth earned her Bachelor of Arts in Economics from Kalamazoo College and her Juris Doctorate from the University of Michigan Law School.
+Currently, she works as a regional administrator for the Michigan Supreme Court, State Court Administrative Office in Lansing, Mich.
+She is a member of the State Bar Association of Michigan, the Calhoun County Bar Association and Phi Beta Kappa.
+Booth is active in the local community as a member of the Calhoun County Senior Millage Allocation Committee.
 She is married with four adult children.

 Mr. Davis is a graduate of Miami University, Oxford, Ohio.
 Currently a Realtor/Associate Broker in a family Real Estate brokerage, he has a Michigan Real Estate and Broker License and is an Accredited Buyer’s Representative (ABR) and Graduate, Realtor Institute (GRI).
 Mr. Davis is a member and past president of the Battle Creek Area Association of Realtors (BCAAR), and has served in state and national committees for the Realtor Association.
 He is also involved in his community serving on the Board of Directors of the Marshall Area Chamber of Commerce, Oaklawn Hospital Development Council, Marshall Area Development Alliance and Marshall Parks and Recreation Board, and other local committees.
 Mr. Davis is married with four children.